sachkho/LIME-adapted-to-t-SNE/README.md

 This repository provides a compact and functional implementation of the local explanation method for t-SNE embeddings, as proposed by **Bibal et al. (2020)**.

-The project demonstrates how to make t-SNE—a non-parametric and non-linear dimensionality reduction technique—locally interpretable through **synthetic sampling** and **optimal rotation (BIR)**.
+The project demonstrates how to make t-SNE, a non-parametric and non-linear dimensionality reduction technique, locally interpretable through **synthetic sampling** and **optimal rotation (BIR)**.

 ## Overview

-The core objective is to explain the "local logic" behind a specific point's position in a t-SNE plot (e.g., why Spain is located in a specific cluster).
+The core objective is to explain the "local logic" behind a specific point's position in a t-SNE plot.
 Since t-SNE axes are arbitrary and rotation-invariant, we use the **Best Interpretable Rotation (BIR)** algorithm to find an orientation that aligns the local neighborhood with original high-dimensional features.

 ### Key Technical Features
 * **Local SMOTE Sampling**: Generates synthetic points on the high-dimensional data manifold to probe the local structure.